PhotonicsTUL/PLaSK/doc/xpl/geometry/3d/transforms.rst

    :attr name: Object name for further reference.
 In the :xml:tag:`script` section, the object is available by ``GEO`` table, which is indexed by names of geometry objects.
    :attr role: Object role.
 Important for some solvers.
-   :attr required front: front edge of the clipping cuboid
+   :attr back: back edge of the clipping cuboid (-INF by default)
-   :attr required back: back edge of the clipping cuboid
+   :attr front: front edge of the clipping cuboid (+INF by default)
-   :attr required left: left edge of the clipping cuboid
+   :attr left: left edge of the clipping cuboid (-INF by default)
-   :attr required right: right edge of the clipping cuboid
+   :attr right: right edge of the clipping cuboid (+INF by default)
-   :attr required bottom: bottom edge of the clipping cuboid
+   :attr bottom: bottom edge of the clipping cuboid (-INF by default)
-   :attr required top: top edge of the clipping cuboid
+   :attr top: top edge of the clipping cuboid (+INF by default)

    .. xml:contents::